Solving the Canonical Representation and Star System Problems for Proper Circular-Arc Graphs in Log-Space: Introduction

-Our techniques are also applicable to the \emph{Star System Problem} where, for a given hypergraph~$\calH$, we have to decide whether or not $\calH=\calN[G]$ for some graph~$G$.
-In the stronger search version we have to find such a $G$ if it exists.
-In the restriction of the Star System Problem to a class of graphs~$C$, we seek for~$G$ only in the class~$C$.
-We give logspace algorithms solving the search version of the problem for the classes of PCA and concave-round graphs.
+Our techniques are also applicable to the \emph{Star System Problem} where, for a given hypergraph~$\calH$, we have to find a graph~$G$ such that $\calH=\calN[G]$, if such a graph exists.
+In the restriction of the problem to a class of graphs~$\mathsf{C}$, we seek for~$G$ only in~$\mathsf{C}$.
+We give logspace algorithms solving the Star System Problem for PCA and for concave-round graphs.

-\subsection{Comparison with previous work}
+\subparagraph*{Comparison with previous work.}\mbox{}

-\paragraph{Recognition, model construction, and isomorphism testing.} The recognition problem for PCA graphs, along with model construction, was solved in linear time by Deng, Hell, and Huang~\cite{DengHH96} and by Kaplan and Nussbaum~\cite{KaplanN09}; and in \ac2 by Chen~\cite{Chen93,Chen97}.
+\emph{Recognition, model construction, and isomorphism testing.}\quad The recognition problem for PCA graphs, along with model construction, was solved in linear time by Deng, Hell, and Huang~\cite{DengHH96} and by Kaplan and Nussbaum~\cite{KaplanN09}; and in \ac2 by Chen~\cite{Chen97}.
 Note that linear-time and logspace results are in general incomparable, while the existence of a logspace algorithm for a problem implies that it is solvable in \ac1.
+The isomorphism problem for PCA graphs was solved in linear time by Lin, Soulignac, and Szwarcfiter~\cite{LinSS08}.
+In a recent paper~\cite{CurtisLMNSSS13}, Curtis et~al.\ extend this result to concave-round graphs.